 They had included God in their 7 step method of solution which won the victory.
 God's number of perfection is 7.
 Just like billions of people in the world today (V.46-47) King Nebuchadnezzar worshipped God the wrong way and paid lip service to God (John 3:3-8) without any personal conversion that would bring him into a relationship with God.
 (V.48-49) God had delivered the 4 Hebrews from death and then they received the reward.
 Satan was furious and started searching how he could divide the 4 Hebrews.

 But If Not

 (Dan.
 3:1-2) Like so many people of today Nebuchadnezzar was his own God, he worshipped his own wants and his image of himself.
 He had the power and wealth to build a golden image of himself.
-Would it have been any different had he built a mansion, headed a business, or had attained some kind of stardom, a social standing or a political position to bring attention to himself because of his pride?
+Just like people today would it have been any different had he built a mansion, or even a church, headed a business, or had attained some kind of stardom, a social standing or a political position to bring attention to himself because of his pride?
 (Dan.
 3:3-7) Satan saw his opportunity when the king demanded all people to worship the statue!
 The scripture does not say how Satan separated Daniel from the other 3 but he did.